Buying a used car checklist

 Can I get a loan for a used car?

 Absolutely!
-Whether you’re buying a used car from a dealership, private sale or an auction, Driva can help you get a loan for it.
+Whether you’re buying a used car from a dealership, private sale or an auction, Driva can help you get a loan for it or any type of vehicle including motorcycles and boat finance.
 Also if you'd like to find out how much you could borrow check out our handy car loan calculator.
+If you're looking to buy an electric car, check out our electric vehicle loan options to find the best deal.

 What documents do I need to apply for a used car loan?